Man whose rape case was dismissed is suing Kansas - NewsBreak

 Man whose rape case was dismissed is suing Kansas

 LAWRENCE, Kan.
-(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...greatbendpost.com
+(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...jcpost.com

 LAWRENCE, Kan.
-(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...greatbendpost.com
+(AP) — A Kansas man who served time in prison before a rape charge against him was dismissed is suing the...jcpost.com